nickmachairas/doctorate/docs/a1-edafos/edafos.rst

    :width: 300 px
    :name: soilstresses_caseA

-   Case A: Single layer, stresses above and below water table.
+   Appendix: Case A: Single layer, stresses above and below water table

 The first takeaway comes with the introduction of the term :math:`z_w`, the vertical distance below the water table.